mmebsout/docker_mizarwidget_datacube_and_server/DockerHub_Readme.md

 ## Cleanup

-To discard your container use the script [clean.sh](https://github.com/mmebsout/docker_mizarwidget_datacube_and_server/blob/master/clean.sh) .
+To discard your container use the script [clean.sh](https://github.com/mmebsout/docker_mizarwidget_datacube_and_server/blob/master/clean.sh).

+This will also ask if you want the volumes removed if they exist.

 ## Issues
 If you see any issues with the docker file please report them in the [docker_mizarwidget_datacube_and_server](https://github.com/mmebsout/docker_mizarwidget_datacube_and_server/issues) github repository